echirinos/kraken-takehome/README.md

 Valid records are merged in sorted filename order.
 Duplicate strategy IDs or asset codes are deterministic: later files win.
 This lets graders add fixture files without code changes and gives Aurora a predictable override model for future test data.

 Runtime network access is not required.
-The application code does not call Kraken, `fetch`, `axios`, or any outbound HTTP client at runtime.
+The application code does not call , `fetch`, `axios`, or any outbound HTTP client at runtime.

 The frontend also uses system font stacks only.
 It does not import `next/font/google`, so `npm run build` and the Docker build do not fetch Google Fonts.